Reba (TV series)

-Reba is an American television sitcom starring Reba McEntire that aired from October 5, 2001 to February 18, 2007.
-The series originally premiered on The WB where it aired for 5 seasons, with the sixth season airing on The CW (The WB and UPN merged into The CW in 2006).
-Most episodes were filmed in front of a live studio audience.
+Reba is an American television sitcom starring Reba McEntire that aired from October 5, 2001, to February 18, 2007.
+The series premiered on The WB where it aired for 5 seasons, with the sixth season airing on The CW (The WB and UPN merged into The CW in 2006).
+Most episodes were recorded in front of a live studio audience.

 Synopsis

-Set in the suburbs of North Houston, middle-aged wisecracking Reba Hart's (Reba McEntire) life is thrown upside down when she finds her husband of nearly 20 years has decided to divorce her after getting his dentist hygienist, Barbra Jean "BJ," who's half Reba's age, pregnant.
-Her life is thrown in a further whirlwind as her 17-year-old daughter is also pregnant by her high school football prodigy, Van Montgomery, and has decided to get married.
-With all of the new chaos and dysfunction in her life, Reba attempts to get through her day.
+Set in Houston, Texas, middle-aged wisecracking Reba Hart (Reba McEntire) has her life thrown upside down when she learns her husband, Brock Hart (Christopher Rich), had an affair and is expecting a baby with his young dental hygienist Barbra Jean (Melissa Peterman), and that her daughter Cheyenne (JoAnna Garcia Swisher) is pregnant with her boyfriend (later husband), high school football star Van Montgomery (Steve Howey).
+Amidst the new chaos and dysfunction, Reba attempts to connect with pre-teen daughter Kyra (Scarlett Pomers) and care for young son Jake (Mitch Holleman).